 Try to eat hot food all the time.
 Do not eat stale food in the fridge.
 Drinking less water can lead to complications including loss of kidney function.
 Drink enough water for this.
 A little warm.
 It is better to drink water.
 Eat at regular intervals.
 Eat light meals at night.
 If there is no restriction, you can drink milk at night.
 Strict adherence to SMS (social/physical distance, wearing of mask, and use of sanitizer).
 If you have not taken the vaccine, you must take it.

-Do not touch the eyes, face, nose unnecessarily.
+Do not touch the eyes, face, or nose unnecessarily.

 If you have a cold or cough, do not mix with others.